dotansimha/graphql-code-generator/website/docs/custom-codegen/plugin-structure.md

 ## Packing your Plugin

-To pack your Plugin as package, create a simple `package.json` file and add the `main` field, pointing to your Plugin file.
+To pack your Plugin as a package, create a simple `package.json` file and add the `main` field, pointing to your Plugin file.

 Then, publish it to npm using `npm publish` and test it by installing the published package from npm, and use it in your YML config file: